 Dear ArchivesSpace users,

-There’s still time to register for tomorrow’s webinar on implementing ArchivesSpace in a remote work environment.
+There’s still time to register for next week’s webinar on implementing ArchivesSpace in a remote work environment.
 In this webinar, Tomaro Taylor, Amanda Boczar, and Anastasia Temkina of USF Libraries - Tampa Special Collections will illustrate how they structured their complete migration to ArchivesSpace in a remote environment, including the active incorporation of student workers with various levels of archival experience.

 When: July 7, 2021

 Time: 2:00 p.m. – 3:00 p.m.
 ET (11:00 a.m. – 12:00 pm PT)

 This webinar will be recorded and made available on the ArchivesSpace YouTube channel.

 In February 2020, USF Libraries – Tampa Special Collections formally began the process to migrate to ArchivesSpace.
 Those discussions quickly stalled, however, when the University asked that they begin to formulate continuity of operations plans for remote work in preparations for what was then a hypothetical shutdown.

 Early into lockdown, USF determined that it would actually be the perfect time to migrate to ArchivesSpace.
 The campus was closed, no Reading Room services could be provided, and staff wanted to engage in meaningful projects.
 Guiding a team consisting of librarians, staff, and student employees, Special Collections organized a multi-phase plan for preparing data for migration, undergoing migration, and cleaning records in ArchivesSpace.
 As staff begin to gain more physical access in 2021, they are finalizing the clean up and ready to engage with patrons using ArchivesSpace.